dapphub/colony-review/REVIEW.md

 Further, we would consider annotating functions with the `note` modifier from [ds-note], making the call history of the contract explicitly clear in the logs.

+### Arguments

+`_owner` is used several times as an argument name, which is easily confused with the `owner` variable. `_user` would be a more descriptive and less confusing name choice.

 ### Data Structures